ijc35-coder/2025-chang/_projects/MassageGunDissection.md

 k_m = \frac{F}{V} = \frac{47.88}{7.4} = 6.47\ \text{N/V}
 $$

-These values represent rough approximations of the physical system.
-The true mechanical efficiency is unknown, and it is unclear whether the rated specifications on the packaging apply uniformly across all massage gun settings.
-The remaining unknown parameters in the system model are the moving mass $m$, damping coefficient $b$, and stiffness $k$, which will be identified using MATLAB-based system identification techniques.
+These values are only rough approximations of the system.
+We are unable to calculate the real efficiency value, and are unsure if the parameters on the box can be applied to all massage gun settings.
+The only variables unknown are m, b, and k, which we will find using a MATLAB script.